 Our English, History, Geography and Science work is often underpinned by high quality texts.
-Staff regularly share books with children.

-We run workshops to help support parents with how to develop your child's understanding and fluency when reading with them at home.
+We run workshops to help support parents with how to develop their child's understanding and fluency when reading with them at home.
 These workshops will be advertised through the School Jotter app and our school Facebook page!

 We regularly run competitions to encourage reading and a love of reading, such as Extreme Reading and Summer reading competitions.

 As a result of the implementation of our reading curriculum, we see visible impact through:

 Pupils who enjoy reading across a range of genres